alejoceballos/kafka-study/README.md

 Producers must know in advance:
-- Which partition to write data to (??? but when explaining partitions the author leads us to believe that the default behavior is Kafka assign the message to a pa0rtition randomly)
+- Which partition to write data to (??? but when explaining partitions the author leads us to believe that the default behavior is Kafka assign the message to a partition randomly)
 - Which broker has this partition

 In case a broker is down, Kafka allows the producer to recover from it.